 Students in the Rawls College of Business must meet with the Rawls CGE staff to start the study abroad process.
-You will not be permitted to make an appointment with a Study Abroad Advisor in the Office of International Affairs until you meet with the CGE.
+You will not be permitted to make an appointment with a Study Abroad Counselor in the Office of International Affairs until you meet with the CGE.

 Study Abroad Advising For All Other Majors

-Students are expected to come prepared to appointments with their Study Abroad Advisor.
+Students are expected to come prepared to appointments with their Study Abroad Counselor.
 To prepare, arrive with a clear understanding of which study abroad program options interest you and which credits you want (or need) to earn for your degree.
 Also make sure you've completed your online TTU Study Abroad application.